freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/take-home-projects/build-a-recipe-box.md

 # --description--

-**Objective:** Build an app that is functionally similar to this: <https://codepen.io/freeCodeCamp/full/dNVazZ/>.
+**Objective:** Build an app that is functionally similar to this: <a href="https://codepen.io/freeCodeCamp/full/dNVazZ/" target="_blank" rel="noopener noreferrer nofollow">https://codepen.io/freeCodeCamp/full/dNVazZ/</a>.

 Fulfill the below user stories and get all of the tests to pass.
 Use whichever libraries or APIs you need.
 Give it your own personal style.